Living room colour schemes – 26 ways to bring your lounge to life with on-trend shades and timeless colour combos

 You can adopt the Scandi look with a mid-grey on your walls and ceiling with some grey furniture, then introduce your secondary colour in the form of throws and cushions.

-6. Add warmth with coral and red
+10. Add warmth with coral and red

-Is your living room North facing?
+Is your living room north-facing?
 Then give it a cheery uplift with a tone tone application of warming shades together.

-'Earthy pinks and vibrant reds, a colour clash of sorts but as they share underlying colour DNA they make a bright and cheery partnership bringing warmth and vitality to any room, whether kitchen cabinetry and walls or two tone sitting rooms with the stronger colour anchoring the room to dado rail height,' says Patrick O'Donnell, brand ambassador, Farrow & Ball.
+'Earthy pinks and vibrant reds, a colour clash of sorts but as they share underlying colour DNA they make a bright and cheery partnership bringing warmth and vitality to any room, whether kitchen cabinetry and walls or two tone sitting rooms with the stronger colour anchoring the room to dado rail height,' says Patrick O'Donnell, brand ambassador at Farrow & Ball.

-7. Keep it subtle with blue and a pop of yellow
+11. Keep it subtle with blue and a pop of yellow

 If you're a creative person then more obscure living room colour schemes will appeal to you.
 Choose colours that you adore and that set the scene for your style.